dallaylaen/potracheno/README.md

 * solution proposals with time estimate;

+* issue tags similar to those on Stackoverflow;

 * report showing issues with various properties;

 * report showing solutions that take less time then